bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 - **Cross-Module Side Effects**: Changes in unrelated modules in monorepos can introduce defects in the modules you depend on, something far less likely with separate repositories.

+### Overmodularized internals

+Overmodularizing (adding versioned module boundaries between code where just a separate file or export in the same module would do) is a hazard in general, but it seems to often be worse in monorepos.
+This tends to be a mistake you see less experienced developers make, but monorepos deserve unique recognition here: by lowering the spin-up cost of modules, monorepos make this mistake easier and more common.

 ### Monorepos Break GitHub and Tooling

-Because N projects run out of one repo, the entire GitHub resource model is invalidated.
+Because N projects run out of one repo, the entire GitHub resource model (One project = one repo) is made largely useless.
 Issues, CI, and permissions now have to scale down to the folder level instead of hanging off the repo resource boundary.
 This has incredible implementation costs for the entire tooling ecosystem as they attempt to accommodate large monorepos.

+Most tools just simply fail to work by default in the monorepo arrangement because your monorepo is unique and bespoke compared to all the others.
+Because of its sheer size, tools have to implement complex scaling solutions just to listen to webhooks off monorepos.
+It really sucks.

 ### "But Google Does It!"